JHU-PL-Lab/www-fpse/lecture/specification-test.md

 <a name = "quickcheck"></a>
 ## Base_quickcheck and Random Testing
 ### The big picture of random testing

-1. We need to be able to generate random data which is the parameters of the functions we wish to test
+  0. Suppose we have one function `f` that we want to test.
-  - Easy for first-order data, hard for functions; only do for the former
+  1. We need to be able to generate random data which is the parameters of `f`
-2. We run the function on the random data
+  2. We run `f` on different random data many times (say 100 or 10000 times)
   3. We need to know if the test worked or not on the random data
-  - there can be a chicken vs egg issue here, in some cases it can be difficult to see if it worked
+     - So, tests usually verify that invariants hold or some bad exception not raised etc.
-  - so, some things are not amenable to random testing and other times only limited properties checked (e.g. no invariant assertion failures)
+     - This is another reason invariants are good, they are properties that can be quickchecked
 ### Using `Base_quickcheck`

 * `Base_quickcheck` contains three key algorithms:
   1. Generators, `Quickcheck.Generator` - make random data of desired distribution in given type
-  2. Shrinkers, `Quickcheck.Shrinker` - if a failing case is discovered, try to make it smaller
+  2. Shrinkers, `Quickcheck.Shrinker` - if a failing case is discovered, try to make it smaller (we will not cover these in detail)
   3. Runner, `Quickcheck.test` etc, which runs some fixed number (10,000 by default) of random tests and shrinks failures.

 * We will look at several examples of the `Base_quickcheck` library in action in [quickcheck_examples.ml](../examples/quickcheck_examples.ml)

 * [Base_quickcheck docs](https://ocaml.org/p/base_quickcheck/v0.15.0/doc/Base_quickcheck/index.html)
-* The [Real World OCaml](https://dev.realworldocaml.org/testing.html#property-testing-with-quickcheck) book has a short tutorial (it uses `ppx_inline_tests` and not `OUnit2` but)
+* The [Real World OCaml](https://dev.realworldocaml.org/testing.html#property-testing-with-quickcheck) book has a short tutorial (note it uses `ppx_inline_tests` and not `OUnit2`)

 ### Fuzz testing vs Quickcheck